Yw4rf/yw4rf-blog/src/content/about/default.md

 <div class="card">
-I'm a Computer Networks Technician student with a strong passion for both cybersecurity and programming.
-My journey into technology began four years ago when I created my first HTML webpage, and I haven't stopped learning since.
-Today, my primary focus is on Blue Team operations, with particular interests in threat hunting, intrusion detection, and digital forensics.<br><br>I also possess practical knowledge in ethical hacking, specifically in web penetration testing, which has provided me with a comprehensive understanding of both defensive and offensive strategies in information security.<br><br>Currently, I'm deepening my technical skills in cybersecurity and development by creating personal projects that are not only engaging but also contribute valuable resources to the open-source community.
+I'm a Computer Networks Technician student with a strong passion for cybersecurity and programming.
+My journey into technology began four years ago, when I built my first HTML webpage — since then, I've been continuously expanding my knowledge and skills.<br><br> Currently, my main focus lies in Blue Team operations, particularly in areas such as threat hunting, intrusion detection, and digital forensics.
+I'm also familiar with ethical hacking and web application penetration testing, which has helped me develop a well-rounded understanding of both defensive and offensive security strategies.<br><br> I actively develop personal projects that merge cybersecurity and software development, many of which are shared with the open-source community.
+These projects not only reinforce my learning but also aim to contribute meaningful tools and insights for others.<br><br>
 </div>

 <br>

-<h2 class="about-subtitles"> > Skills</h2>
+<h2 class="about-subtitles"> Skills</h2>

 <div class="category">
-    <h2>💻 Lenguajes</h2>
+    <h2>💻 Languages</h2>
     <div class="badges">
       <div class="badge"><img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/html5/html5-original.svg" /> HTML</div>
       <div class="badge"><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/css3/css3-original.svg"/> CSS</div>